lpraz/tiger/README.md

 ## Usage
 tiger is used through a set of several sub-commands, in the same vein as git and apt, to name a few examples.
+In all sub-commands, the `-t` and `-f` switches are used to alternate between specifying tags and files, respectively (not all commands use this input, though).
+ * `add`: Add the listed tags to the listed files.
+ * `remove`: Remove the listed tags from the listed files.
+ * `search`: Display all files with the listed tags, and all tags with the listed files.
+ * `list`: List all of the tags, and all of the files with those tags, on your system.
+ * `help`: Display a list of commands.

 ## Contributing
  * Feel free to add any bug reports, feature requests, etc. as an issue